supervisely/docs/data-organization/import/import/supported-formats-images/multiview.md

 # Overview

+The Supervisely Image Labeling Tool streamlines the annotation process, allowing simultaneous annotation of multiple images on a single screen, saving time and effort in the quest for improved recognition accuracy to tackle everyday challenges efficiently.
+Can be useful to label objects from different perspectives, 3D reconstruction images, Autonomous vehicle camera views or depth estimation task images.

-This import organizes images into groups, adds grouping tags, and activates grouping and multi-tag modes in the project settings.
+Just organize images into groups and drop them to the import.
+The app will do the rest: it will detect groups, tag images, and activate grouping and multi-view modes in the project settings.

 # Format description